sgrao001/MyBooks/tom/Theater of the mind.md

 Unlike the physical organs of the body, mind organs possess capabilities that are unique to each being.
 This makes them difficult to label and understand.

-Without direction, these organs constantly raise alarms (to protect), simultaneously engaging into every external energy spike to seek refuge of one sort or another, exhausting energy reserves in the halo, and leaving behind considerable footprints.
+Without direction, these organs constantly raise alarms (to protect), simultaneously engaging into every external energy spike and then seek refuge of one sort or another, exhausting energy reserves in the halo, and leaving behind considerable footprints.

 Harness the actors in the theater of the mind, to curate energy flows and residual footprints in the halo, in support of the journey into the self.
 Focus them inward.
 When they are alarmed, say,” Thank you, but I am ok!
 The three wise men have this in control.”
 <p style="text-align: center; font-style: bold;"> ~***~ </p>